Building Operators in PyLops V2: What's New?¶

 For more details on how to quickly migrate your PyLops v1.x codes into PyLops v2.x codes please refer to this document.

-Useful links
+Useful links¶

-Let's Get Shifty
+Let's Get Shifty¶

 To get started, let's suppose we want to implement a simple shift operator.
 Stating the problem more descriptively, we want an operator that

-1. Depends on a (possibly fractional) parameter shift
+- Depends on a (possibly fractional) parameter

-4. The shift is not circular, that is, when shifting to the right, the last samples will not appear in the beginning of the array.
+to the left. - The shift is not circular, that is, when shifting to the right, the last samples will not appear in the beginning of the array.

-PyLops already features a much fancier Shift operator that works in the Fourier domain, but it is circular.
-Numpy offers the roll function, but on its own, it does not support fractional shifts and is also circular.
 Note that both of these options could be made non-circular by padding, but for now we're gonna "roll" our own! 😉

-Before we jump on creating the operator, let's code a function to do the shift.
-After we have the workhorse, it will be easier to write the boilerplate code required for the LinearOperator.
+After we have the workhorse, it will be easier to write the boilerplate code required for the LinearOperator

 !pip install git+https://github.com/cako/pylops.git@patch-nd-mult numba==0.55.1